AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    directory if using projects, and the current directory if not.
 The directory must exist prior to invoking |gcv|.

+:option:`--report-title` :
+   Request that generated HTML documents (index and annotated sources for the ``html`` and ``dhtml`` output formats) are assigned a customized title.
+For instance, passing ``--report-title="Project ABC"`` will yield titles such
+   as: ``Project ABC - GNATcoverage Report``.
+If passed multiple times, passing an empty string last will restore the default behavior.
+This option is ignored is the selected output format does not support titles.

 :option:`-t`, :option:`--target` :
   State the target architecture/board/abi for which the analyzed program was built.
 This corresponds to the target prefix of your compilation toolchain,